return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/i915/gvt/gtt_c.rst

     :param unsigned long gfn:
         guest memory page frame number

-.. _`intel_vgpu_find_guest_page.description`:
+.. _`intel_vgpu_find_tracked_page.description`:

 Description
 -----------

-This function is called when emulation logic wants to know if a trapped GFN is a tracked guest page.
+This function is called when the emulation layer wants to figure out if a trapped GFN is a tracked guest page.

-.. _`intel_vgpu_find_guest_page.return`:
+.. _`intel_vgpu_find_tracked_page.return`:

 Return
 ------

-Pointer to guest page data structure, NULL if failed.
+Pointer to page track data structure, NULL if not found.

 .. _`intel_vgpu_sync_oos_pages`: